Help us prepare Habitat Partner Families to be successful homeowners!

 Time Commitment: A mentor is assigned when the Board of Directors approves someone to the homeownership program, and works with the future homeowner throughout the process.

-The mentor should communicate with the future homeowner at least monthly during their build, and remain available during the first year of homeownership for quarterly check-ins.
+The mentor should communicate with the future homeowner at least quarterly during the first year of partnership, monthly during their build season, and remain available during the first year of homeownership for quarterly check-ins.

-The minimum commitment is 12 months, but preference is that mentors stay in contact with the family through their first year in the home.
+The minimum commitment is about 20-24 months, but preference is that mentors stay in contact with the family through their first year in the home as well (about 3 years from selection).

 Expectations: Offer encouragement and resources as needed.
 Keep the families accountable to their sweat equity requirements.
 Do NOT provide conflict resolution or mediation if there are partnership issues.
 Any potential issues should be directed to affiliate staff and/or the Family Support Committee.